jrottersman/kafka-pandas/kafka-pandas.md

         producer.send(topic, num)
 ```

 The producer will send the records to the topic as JSON.
+The value serializer field handles the conversion for us.
+Kafka needs to recieve records as bytes.

 # Consume the records
 First, we will set up a Kafka consumer as follows